-In spite of the promissory note loan of \leqslant 600 million concluded in fiscal year 2014 at favorable conditions, the fair values of these liabilities rose slightly year-on-year by \leqslant 2 million, from \leqslant 617 million to \leqslant 619 million, due to the positive risk assessment of the Group by the banks.
+In spite of the promissory note loan of \in 600 million concluded in fiscal year 2014 at favorable conditions, the fair values of these liabilities rose slightly year-on-year by \in 2 million, from \in 617 million to \in 619 million, due to the positive risk assessment of the Group by the banks.
 The valuation is based on Level 3 disclosures.